kartben/iotc-device-bridge-standalone-multidps/README.md

 NOTE: This repository was initially created as a fork of https://github.com/Azure/iotc-device-bridge, as a way to address the requirements of bridging a LoRaWAN network server to IoT Central (or potentially IoT Hub) more easily.

 The main differences/evolutions with regard to the original IoT Central Device Bridge are highlighted below:
 - Runs as a full-blown Node.js application (instead of Azure functions), conveniently made available as a container.
+It simplifies the implementation of downlink support (which is still to be implemented though!), and makes it easier to persist
-- Allows to bridge to multiple IoT Central applications (or more generally, multiple DPS Group Enrollments).
-Provides a per-device mapping device right --> IoT Central application ;
+- Allows to bridge to multiple IoT Central applications (or more generally, multiple DPS Group Enrollments), with a configurable per-device mapping ;
-- Optionally: can be configured as a Slack bot which allows to interactively configure new mappings between a device EUI and a DPS group enrollment (in practice, and for most folks, this means a particular IoT Central app).
+- Optionally: can be configured as a Slack bot which allows to interactively configure new mappings between a device EUI and a DPS group enrollment (which can of course be an IoT Central application's group enrollment).

+Note: switching from an Azure Function based architecture + Consumption Plan to a Node.js app was done mainly to

 You may want to refer to the [documentation of the original bridge](https://github.com/Azure/iotc-device-bridge/blob/master/README.md).